Call for an appointment

 Depression

-Depression services offered in the greater Boise, Meridian, ID area
+Depression services offered in the greater Boise, Garden City and Meridian, ID

 You’re not alone if depression leaves you without the energy or desire to get out of bed.
 At least 3 in 4 depressed adults struggle with similar severe symptoms.
-The experienced team at the Mental Health Clinic of Idaho in Meridian, Idaho, can guide you back to a vibrant life with treatments that improve depression.
+The experienced team at the Mental Health Clinic of Idaho, can guide you back to a vibrant life with treatments that improve depression.
 They offer telehealth and in-person visits, making it easier for you to connect even when you’re too depressed to leave the house.
-Call the office at 208-506-3618 or schedule an in-person or telehealth appointment online today click here.

 Depression Q & A